GSA/challenges-and-prizes/_historical-challenges/an-algorithm-to-identify-material-mixtures-from-raman-spectra.md

   and not a library of mixture spectra.
 The algorithm should still identify pure components correctly.
-In addition, it would be nice to have their relative concentrations from the Raman spectra, but it is not absolutely required as some assumptions about ratios can be made.
-Typically for oxidizer and fuel mixtures the Raman signal is dominated by the oxidizer signal.
-The identification of a mixture with both fuel and oxidizer requires identification of the fuel component.
-Solvers are not obligated to use this approach, but a potential solution could include saturating the oxidizer signal and running an algorithm to identify the smaller return from the fuel component, while ignoring the saturated peaks."
+In addition, it would be nice to have their relative concentrations from the Raman spectra, but it is not absolutely required as some assumptions about ratios can be made.</p><p>Typically for oxidizer and fuel mixtures the Raman signal is dominated by the oxidizer signal.
+The identification of a mixture with both fuel and oxidizer requires identification of the fuel component.</p><p>Solvers are not obligated to use this approach, but a potential solution could include saturating the oxidizer signal and running an algorithm to identify the smaller return from the fuel component, while ignoring the saturated peaks.</p>"
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []